 Unfortunately, it seems as though the bad sides of TorOption far outweigh the good sides.
 Allegedly, the company is owned by Smart Choice Zone – which is a business based on Scotland.
 However, the website mentions nothing about any regulation or licensing, and there’s no kind of oversight offered by any governmental agency.
 If you dive deeper into the history of TorOption things get even more worrisome.

 For instance, the broker has already been blacklisted by some pretty serious organisations, including Italian regulation agencies and the FCA in the UK.
 The Italian regulation committee has ordered TorOption to stop offering illegal services to Italian customers.

 Additionally, TorOption uses a web platform for trading that is very simple – and perhaps too basic to be secure.
-While there are a handful of technical analytics indicators and a good enough charting platform, the truth is that the system lacks the features that most good software in the trading environment should have.
+While there are a handful of technical analytics indicators and a good enough charting platform, the truth is that the system lacks the features that the best software in the trading environment should have.

 Combine all of these issues with the fact that it’s incredibly difficult to withdraw your money from TorOption, and you’ve got a host of good reasons to avoid the system altogether.
 According to the information listed on the TorOption website, the procedure takes up to 5 working days to withdraw money – and it may even take an additional 21 business days for cash to reach your bank account.
 This is very unusual among any brokerage – as it typically doesn’t take longer than 5 days for any wire transfer.

 TorOption is a dangerous and unregulated Forex broker in our opinion, that should be avoided at all costs.
 The company has been blacklisted by a number of EU governmental groups, and it causes us to consider that it must be some form of scam.
 Ultimately, the trading world is full of people who can’t necessarily be trusted.
 It’s important with that in mind to keep yourself and your money protected at all costs.